OccLE: Label-Efficient 3D Semantic Occupancy Prediction

 \section{Introduction}

 3D perception task is foundational cornerstone for autonomous driving systems.
-Among various perception methods, 3D semantic occupancy prediction \cite{song2017semantic,li2022modality,fang2024cross} has garnered significant attention for providing intuitive and efficient scene understanding for downstream tasks.
-This task aims to estimate the occupancy status and semantic label of each voxel in a 3D grid, given input from 2D images, 3D LiDAR, or a combination of both.
+Among various perception methods, 3D semantic occupancy prediction \cite{song2017semantic,li2022modality} has garnered significant attention for providing intuitive and efficient scene understanding for downstream tasks.
+This task estimates the occupancy status and semantic label of each voxel in a 3D grid, given input from 2D images, LiDAR, or a combination of both.

 Previous studies \cite{li2023voxformer,ming2024occfusion} proposed numerous supervised learning paradigms with diverse modal inputs.
 A notable challenge is that their high performance relies heavily on extensive voxel annotations, which are both costly and labor-intensive.
 The cubic complexity of the voxel grid leads to a substantial workload during manual annotation.
 Even with pre-annotated 3D labels generated using auto-labeling assistants, one hour of human labor just only annotates 10 frames \cite{pan2024renderocc,huang2024selfocc}.
-This issue limits the scalability of supervised methods for real-world deployment, especially in terms of robustness.
+This issue limits the scalability and robustness of supervised methods in real-world deployment.